Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 Click the word “Social” to see which social media sites are sending you the most traffic so you know where to direct your promotion efforts.

-As you can see, at the time of this writing, Pinterest brings me my most social traffic.
+As you can see, at the time of this writing, Pinterest brings me the most social traffic.

 The default is a one-day view.
 You can change the default by clicking “Week” or “Month.”